pcharoen/docs-site-template/README.md

 ## docs-site-template

-This is a project template for documents generator.
-It is using [Apache Maven Site Plugin](http://maven.apache.org/plugins-archives/maven-site-plugin-3.3/) to generate a project document site.
+The docs-site-template is a project template for project documents site generator.
+It uses [Apache Maven Site Plugin](http://maven.apache.org/plugins-archives/maven-site-plugin-3.3/) to generate a project document site.
 The site can be configured with a simple [site.xml](http://maven.apache.org/plugins-archives/maven-site-plugin-3.3/examples/sitedescriptor.html) configuration.
-The document can be written in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) syntax.
+The documents can be written in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) syntax.
-The site plugin is using [Apache Maven Fluido Skin](https://maven.apache.org/skins/maven-fluido-skin/) built on top of [Twitter's Bootstrap 2.2.2]
+It uses Apache Maven site plugin with [Fluido Skin](https://maven.apache.org/skins/maven-fluido-skin/) built on top of [Twitter's Bootstrap 2.2.2]
 (http://bootstrapdocs.com/v2.2.2/docs/) web front end framework.
+The generated site can be deployed on Github project gh-pages branch or any web server.
 [Click here](http://ualbertalib.github.io/docs-site-template) to see a sample site.

 ### System Requirements